skysheng7/AI_bias_in_farming/README.md

 We thank Hanwen (Isaac) Qi for the valuable discussions about prompting techniques and plotting design, his constructive feedback and tremendous support throughout this project.

+The reproducible data science workflow implemented in this project was greatly inspired by Dr. Tiffany Timbers's DSCI 522 course and her book: [Reproducible and Trustworthy Workflows for Data Science] (https://ubc-dsci.github.io/reproducible-and-trustworthy-workflows-for-data-science/)

 ## Funding

 This research was supported by a Social Sciences and Humanities Research Council (SSHRC) Insight Grant (435-2022-0315) awarded to M.v.K.
 K.S also received funding from Hugo E Meilicke Memorial Fellowship (Vancouver, BC, Canada), Pei-Huang Tung and Tan-Wen Tung Graduate Fellowship (Vancouver, BC, Canada), and Mary and David Macaree Fellowship (Vancouver, BC, Canada),